luke-mckeever/Cyber_Vault/README.md

 - \#EZ -> A part of the Eric Zimmerman suite of tools

 ### Tool Types (TT)
+> To note: All tools and categorised into either 1 of three categories:
+- \#Blue -> Blue team related tools/notes
+- \#Red -> Red team related tools/notes
+- \#OTHER -> Tools that do not have a distinction between blue/red

 - \#TTweb -> Web bases tooling
 - \#TTAD -> Active Directory Related tooling
 - \#TTfile -> File based tooling